 There’s a chapter devoted to tip of the tongue experiences.
 These occur when we know a word but can’t immediately bring it to mind until it jumps out at you two hours later while you happen to be sitting on the toilet.
 Doing this (and doing it quite regularly) is not, in fact, a sign that you’re losing your mind.
 In my case, sometimes I feel like my mind is permanently lost, but that’s a whole other issue.

 The book is full of surprising tidbits and explanations, like the Baker/baker paradox, whereby you’re more likely to remember someone is a baker than you are to remember their name is Baker.
-Putting people in boxes can be bad in terms of discrimination, but apparently it helps us to remember.
+Putting people in boxes can be bad in terms of discrimination, but apparently, it helps us to remember.

 You’ll learn the difference between normal age-related memory changes and the changes caused by dementia.
 There are also tips to improve your memory (chronic stress bad, sleep very, very good).
 Finally, there’s an appendix that pulls it all together, including the specific things you can do to improve your memory.

 While the book is very informative, it’s presented in a conversational rather than academic tone.
 The examples used are realistic and help to make the concepts relatable.
-Genova seems very authentically present in the writing, and isn’t afraid to make fun of herself, such as when she’s describing her fussy coffee order that the baristas at Starbucks manage to remember.
+Genova seems very authentically present in the writing, and she isn’t afraid to make fun of herself, such as when she’s describing her fussy coffee order that the baristas at Starbucks manage to remember.

 This book made my inner geek very happy, but I think it will be much more widely appealing than simply my inner geek.
 Memory is obviously very important to all of us, and this is a great opportunity to learn more about it.

-Remember is available on Amazon.
+Remember is available on Amazon (affiliate link).

 I received a reviewer copy from the publisher through Netgalley.